mcntcw/lineup_creator_app/README.md

 # Lineup Creator App

-The application that allows the user to create a soccer formation
+The application that allows the user to create a soccer formation (Flutter, Dart, GetX)